!! Important Warning before proceeding !!

 Next, you will need to install these by launching Microsoft Management Console with the Certificate Snap-in.
 From a command link, enter:

-This will open a windows that should look like this:
+This will open a window that should look like this:

 This will start the Wizard.
 Click Next to begin

-Use the browse button to find root.sst you generated above.
+Use the browse button to find root.sst you generated above in the C:\Windows\system32\ folder.
 You will need to change the file type to Microsoft Serialized Certificate Store or the file will not show up.

 With the file select, click Next